Cancellation of Classes

 The Records Office, located in room 2220 west campus, provides services pertaining to student schedules, veteran certifications, registration, grade changes, withdrawals, residency, change of programs, address and name changes, graduation confirmation, evaluation of academic progress, and academic transcript requests.
 For enrollment verification/certification use the myCentury Student Portal.
 Please see website for Records forms.
 Note: All students are responsible for keeping address and phone number information current with the Records Office.

-Transcript Service: Transcripts are sent at the request of the student online through getmytranscript.com, with a designated fee.
+Transcript Service: Transcripts are sent at the request of the student online through Parchment, with a designated fee of $8.00 per transcript.
 Transcripts will NOT be faxed.
-There is an additional $5.00 charge for rush transcripts.
+There is additional fees for an paper mailed, overnight express and international transcripts.

 Minnesota State colleges and university transcripts can be pulled through electronically at the request of the student.